lmickes/pyWitness/docs/_sources/tutorials.rst.txt

 Loading raw experimental data
 -----------------------------

-Remember to activate pyWitness when you start a terminal by using this code
+Remember, you may need to activate pyWitness when you start a terminal by using this code

 .. code-block :: python